geobacter-rs/geobacter/CODING.md

 undergo breaking changes as more Things are brought into the fold of safety.
 Attempts will be made to maintain compatibility as much as possible, but no promises.

+If your device has PCI-E large BAR, you'll be able to directly access your GPU memory from the CPU.
+More on this below.
+NOTE: Since PCI-E is such a huge nice-to-have feature, especially for Rust's safety desires, this feature will likely become somewhat required in the future (but probably not a hard requirement, just that the lack there of won't receive new features).

 Some general bad behaviour:
 * Calling trait objects (or virtual dispatch), this includes *all* formatting code.
 For two reasons: one, the LLVM AmdGpu target machine doesn't support it, second..